rpryzant/SubCrawl/code_release/README.md

 Additionally, some of the corpus_processing scripts make use of [google/sentencepiece](https://github.com/google/sentencepiece), which has installation instructions on its github page.

-### corpus_generation
+## Instructions

+Each file is a standalone tool with usage instructions given in the comment header.
+These files are organized into the following categories (subdirectories):

-Scripts for downloading, parsing, and aligning subtitles from the internet.
+* **corpus_generation**: Scripts for downloading, parsing, and aligning subtitles from the internet.

-### corpus_cleaning

-Scripts for converting file formats, thresholding on length ratios, and spellchecking.
+* **corpus_cleaning**: Scripts for converting file formats, thresholding on length ratios, and spellchecking.

-### corpus_processing

-Scripts for manipulating completed datasets, including tokenization and train/test/dev splitting.
+* **corpus_processing**: Scripts for manipulating completed datasets, including tokenization and train/test/dev splitting.